 Course DescriptionWriting About Literature

 Introduction to literature.
 Students learn the elements of literature by studying different genres to develop interpretive and analytical skills Pre-requisite C or better in COMP 101.
-3 credits (3 lecture hours), fall or spring This course satisfies SUNY General Education Requirements for “Humanities”.
-These credits count toward the Humanities (List A) requirements for graduation.
+3 credits (3 lecture hours), fall or spring This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Humanities.